couchbase/n1k1/README.md

       to efficiently as fieldPath [".city"] from then on directly from the Vals slice?

+- some encodings of field name can mean "attachment"?
+  - example: "^meta", "^smeta"?
+  - these mean these attachments are not really in the final output, and functions like META() project an "^meta" field to a ".meta" field that's visible to final output?
+    - META().id might be implemented by projecting fieldPath ["^meta", "id"]?

+- a raw working []bytes might be associated to the Vals via field "^workingBuf"?

 - scan should take an optional params of pushdown fieldPath's as optimization?
   - so that scan can return a subset of fields available for fast